Rahat-ch/climatecoin/README.md

+# Info

+This is a fork of the original ClimateCoin contract which makes the contract compliant with the EIP2771 approach for gasless transactions.
+This was done as part of a workshop during Eth Denver 2023.
+Check out the frontend repository for this contract [here](https://github.com/Rahat-ch/zerotodapp_gasless_workshop)

 # ClimateCoin

 This is a Climate-focused project designed to rewards citizens with climate coin with carbon credits for climate change mitigation efforts.
 The goal is reduce the friction in Digital Monitorting, Review and Verification (D-MRV) by adding a registry for carbon credits and enabling on-chain rewards.
 This project seeks to demonstrate how D-MRV systems can be used to underpin future carbon markets under the goals